Headway: Railway examples

 To have visual contact as a method to avoid collision (such as during shunting) is done only at low speeds, like 40 km/h.
 A key safety factor of train operations is to space the trains out by at least this distance, the "brick-wall stop" criterion.
-In order to signal the trains in time to allow them to stop, the railways placed workmen on the lines who timed the passing of a train, and then signalled any following trains if a certain elapsed time had not passed.
-This is why train headways are normally measured as tip-to-tip times, because the clock was reset as the engine passed the workman.

-As remote signalling systems were invented, the workmen were replaced with signal towers at set locations along the track.
-This broke the track into a series of block sections between the towers.
-Trains were not allowed to enter a section until the signal said it was clear.
+In order to signal the trains in time to allow them to stop, early railways placed workmen on the lines who timed the passing of a train, and then signalled any following trains if a certain elapsed time had not passed, although this occasionally lead to accidents when trains broke down or otherwise took more time than expected.
+As systems allowing communications over longer distances were invented, the workmen were replaced with signal boxes at set locations along the track.
+This broke the track into a series of block sections.
+Trains were not allowed to enter a section until the signalman at the other end of the section confirmed the previous train had passed, complete, allowing for the signal to be cleared.
 This had the side-effect of limiting the maximum speed of the trains to the speed where they could stop in the distance of one block section.
 This was an important consideration for the Advanced Passenger Train in the United Kingdom, where the lengths of block sections limited speeds and demanded a new braking system be developed.

 There is no perfect block-section size for the block-control approach.
 Longer sections, using as few signals as possible, are advantageous because signals are expensive and are points of failure, and they allow higher speeds because the trains have more room to stop.
 On the other hand, they also increase the headway, and thus reduce the overall capacity of the line.
 These needs have to be balanced on a case-by-case basis.